2 Chronicles Chapter 16 Summary

 7. What are other instances in the Bible where individuals or nations sought help from human alliances instead of trusting in God's provision?
 In what ways can that be a temptation in your own life?
 How can the Church help Christians rely on God for help rather than humans?

 8. How did God respond to Asa's decision to seek help from the king of Aram instead of trusting in Him?
-How does King Asa's choice to seek assistance from a human ally instead of trusting in God prompt us to reflect on the tensions between self-reliance and divine reliance in our own decision-making processes, and how can we navigate this balance effectively in our lives?
+How does King Asa's choice to seek assistance from a human ally instead of trusting in God prompt us to reflect on the tensions between self-reliance and divine reliance in our own decision-making processes?
+How can we navigate this balance effectively in our lives?

 9. What challenges did Asa face as a result of his decision to seek assistance from foreign kings?
 How could he have responded differently to stay faithful to God and experience His deliverance?